vaccovecrana/jtinn/README.md

 The reference test cases replicate written character recognition from the same data set as `tinn`.

-Add the following dependency from JCenter to your project:
+Add the following dependency from Maven Central to your project:

     implementation "io.vacco.jtinn:jtinn:<VERSION>"